DanielAraldi/DanielAraldi/README.md

 Finally, I have significant experience with **mobile app development** done in React Native focused on areas of fintech, catalogs, inventory control, and others.
 I highlight my knowledge of building native modules for Android (Java) and iOS (Swift and Objective-C/C++) and creating libraries for React Native for publishing in NPM.

-Currently, I am working on the [LEMA](https://github.com/DanielAraldi/LEMA) project at [Univali](https://www.univali.br/), an oceanography project to link three services to manage geospatial data around the world.
+I worked for some months on the [LEMA](https://github.com/DanielAraldi/LEMA) project at [Univali](https://www.univali.br/), an oceanography project to link three services to manage geospatial data around the world.

+Currently, I am working on the [Geomais](https://www.geomais.com.br/) as a web and mobile front-end developer, developing ReactJS applications and apps in React Native.

 All this experience helped me build a good base development and understand the needs and client's wishes.
 These technical features made me a developer very careful with the app details that I've developed and still develop.
 If you want to know more about me, you can call me on [LinkedIn](https://www.linkedin.com/in/daniel-sansão-araldi-8b23b71b5).
 Thank you, see you soon 😄.